systemPipeR/systemPipeR.github.io/content/en/sps/dev/_index.md

 ---

-SPS is not only a framework to run interactive workflow and visualize data, but also a framework with abundant developer tools for building Shiny apps, writing R markdowns, integrating R-HTML and general R utilities.
+SPS is not only a framework to run interactive workflow and visualize data, but also a framework with a abundant developer tools for building Shiny apps, writing R markdowns, integrating R-HTML and general R utilities.

 These developer toolkits are distributed in supporting packages.
 If you like